AzizurRahamanGithub/Courier-Management-System/README.md

     - can view assigned orders orders.

   - Admin
-    - Admins can has all power.
+    - Admins has all the power.

 - Payments
   - Secure payments using Stripe Checkout.